Twitter Blue: What does paying for Twitter actually get you, and should you do it?

 This service allows you to read some of the top US publications without advertisements.
 When you sign up for Blue, you unlock a new section in the app where you can view a list of all supported websites.
 Once you click on an article link for a supported publication, a small Twitter icon will float in the bottom left corner.
 When you click it, it informs you that you’re currently viewing an ad-free article, thanks to your Blue subscription.

 It’s worth mentioning, though, that this doesn’t bypass paywalled websites — it only removes ads.
 If a supported website is using a paywall, you still have to pay for it to access the actual article.
 It’s also worth noting that Twitter Blue does not remove ads or sponsored posts across the app.
 I’ve bumped into plenty of tweets by random subscribers complaining about in-app ads.
 It’s a common misconception that is worth highlighting.
 Blue will only remove ads from articles on participating publications’ websites.
-Additionally, the feature is currently only available on iOS and the web.
-Android users can’t take advantage of it just yet.

 Twitter offers all users — free and paid — the option to bookmark tweets.
 The list of bookmarks is private and only accessible by you.
 It’s meant to be a place where you can access all of your saved tweets inside the app — instead of pasting links in your notes app for future references.

 Blue takes this feature to the next level and introduces folders.
 This allows paid users to categorize their bookmarked tweets based on their preferences.
 As a result, it makes digging into them and finding the right one easier and quicker, thanks to its respective folder.
-The feature is currently available on iOS, Android, and the web, and your folders will sync across the platforms.
+The feature is available on iOS, Android, and the web, and your folders will sync across the platforms.

 Custom App Icons